LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Assignments
 -----------

-Assignments are larger projects where you can demonstrating what you have learned and challenge yourself.
+Assignments are larger projects where you demonstrate what you have learned and challenge yourself.
-Assignments oftentimes will cover multiple lessons.
+Assignments oftentimes cover multiple lessons.